Topological quantum memory interfacing atomic and superconducting qubits: TQM for an atomic qubit

-With such controlled operations, one is able to access an efficient topological quantum memory \cite{jiang}.
-For this purpose, we need a swap in gate that swaps the auxiliary atomic state $(\alpha|0\rangle + \beta |1\rangle)_A$ into the topological memory initialized in $|\psi_+\rangle$, which is $U_{in}=H_A U_{cs}^z H_A U_{cs}^x$ with $H_A$ being the Hadamard rotation on the atom.
-For the inverse process, we need the swap out gate that swaps the stored information back to the auxiliary atom prepared in $|0\rangle_A$, which is $U_{out}= U_{cs}^x H_A U_{cs}^z H_A$.
+With such controlled operations, one is able to access an efficient TQM \cite{jiang}.
+For this purpose, we need a swap in gate defined as $U_{in}=H_A U_{cs}^z H_A U_{cs}^x$ with $H_A$ being the Hadamard rotation on the ancillary atom, which swaps the ancillary atomic state $(\alpha|0\rangle + \beta |1\rangle)_A$ into the topological memory initialized in $|\psi_+\rangle$.
+For the inverse process, we need a swap out gate $U_{out}= U_{cs}^x H_A U_{cs}^z H_A$ that swaps the stored information back to the ancillary atom prepared in $|0\rangle_A$.
 The swap in (out) process corresponds to write (read) process for our TQM.
+The read process also provides us an alternative way of reading out the topological qubit, which is usually a hard problem.